|Forms and Documents|

 Final examination for the master's degree

-The Chair (with the assistance of the Graduate Program Coordinator) arranges the time and place of the final examination, the results of which must be reported to The Graduate School by the last day of the quarter in which degree requirements are met.
-The Chair and committee members must sign the master's application (Warrant).
+The Chairperson of the student’s supervisory committee arranges the time and place of the final examination, the results of which must be reported to the Graduate School by the last day of the quarter in which degree requirements are met.
+The Chairperson and committee members must sign the master’s application (warrant).